 What is a diesel particulate filter (DPF)?

-Diesel particulate filter is a trap or rather a filter just like the name filter, that captures and stores exhaust soot or soot traps from your vehicle with the aim of reducing emissions from diesel vehicles.
+Diesel particulate filter is a trap or rather a filter just like the name filter, that captures and stores exhaust soot or soot traps from your vehicle to reduce emissions from diesel vehicles.

-However, because the soot trapped is infinite capacity, you need to empty it periodically in order to avoid blockage and regenerate the diesel particulate filter (DPF).
+However, because the soot trapped is infinite capacity, you need to empty it periodically to avoid blockage and regenerate the diesel particulate filter (DPF).

 The regeneration process burns off the trapped soot, which is deposited in the vehicle’s filter, reducing harmful exhaust emissions to the environment.
 This process also prevents the tell-tale black smoke release, which we used to see many years ago from diesel cars, especially when the vehicle was accelerating.

-At high temperatures, the accumulated soot is burnt off around 600degrees Celsius leaving only ash residue which effectively regenerates or renews the filter ready filter more particles.
+The accumulated soot is burnt off around 600degrees Celsius at high temperatures, leaving only ash residue that effectively regenerates or renews the filter ready filter more particles.
 From the vehicle.

-In simple terms, diesel car owners refer to the regeneration process as of taking soot pollution from the car’s engine and storing it ready to get rid of it.
+In simple terms, diesel car owners refer to the regeneration process as taking soot pollution from the car’s engine and storing it ready to get rid of it.
 That is the reason why you have to clear the soot occasionally.

-The diesel emission re harmful to our health and to the environment at large.
-The good news came in the year 2009 when the Euro 5 Exhaust emission legislation was introduced to help lower vehicles CO2 emissions and effectively made diesel particulate filters a must have for any diesel car.
+Diesel emission is harmful to our health and the environment at large.
+The good news came in 2009 when the Euro 5 Exhaust emission legislation was introduced to help lower vehicles’ CO2 emissions and effectively made diesel particulate filters a must have for any diesel car.

-Since then, the diesel particulate filters are fitted in all diesel cars or one in every two cars a year are diesel powered.
+Since then, the diesel particulate filters are fitted in all diesel cars, or one in every two vehicles a year are diesel-powered.

 After all, the measures put in place to have the safety filter.
-As we can call it has shown incredible results.
-There is no emission of the harmful back smoke.
+As we can call it, it has shown incredible results.
+There is no emission of harmful back smoke.

 What causes a diesel particulate filter (DPF) blockage?

-Every vehicle and car engine combination have different reasons as to why the filter can block.
-They can be caused by reasons like the rate at which the car is releasing the soot, oil quality, driving style, fuel quality and the location of the particulate filter (DPF).
+Every vehicle and car engine combination has different reasons as to why the filter can block.
+They can be caused by reasons like the rate at which the car is releasing the soot, oil quality, driving style, fuel quality, and the location of the particulate filter (DPF).